HANDS ON HISTORY MUSEUM - HULL

 The Hands on History Museum in Hull is located in the old Grammar School (where William Wilberforce studied) in Trinity Square (by the Church / Minster).
 It is only open on the 2nd and 4th Saturday of every month (I am not quite sure why this is, but anyway...)

 I had been wanting to go for some time but always seemed to be busy on the days it was open.
 However, a few weeks ago we finally made it.
 I enjoyed our visit and found it very interesting.
-It was also very good for demonstrating to The Child how things were in the ‘olden days’ and to appreciate just quite how lucky / spoilt he is in our modern day society...
+It was also very good for demonstrating to the children how things were in the ‘olden days’ and to appreciate just quite how lucky / spoilt they are in our modern day society...

 On the ground floor you will find the old schoolroom complete with old desks and slates to write on.
-There were quite a few interactive things in here such as old toys which The Child enjoyed playing with.
-He was less impressed by the ‘dressing up as a child chimney sweep’ bit, especially when I read out the advert from this Victorian era which was on the wall and read like this: “WANTED – CHIMNEY SWEEP (Climbing Boy) To work for Master Sweep.
+There were quite a few interactive things in here such as old toys which the children enjoyed playing with.
+They were less impressed by the ‘dressing up as a child chimney sweep’ bit, especially when I read out the advert from this Victorian era which was on the wall and read like this: “WANTED – CHIMNEY SWEEP (Climbing Boy) To work for Master Sweep.
 Will be fed and clothed.
 Must be aged between 5-10 years old .
 Must be able to fit into chimneys as small as 30cm wide.
 Orphan ideal or the Master Sweep is willing to buy a boy from his family” Can you imagine????
-This shocked me, let alone The Child who I think could not even compute the sheer horror of this...There was another one for a Mill Worker “ must be aged 6 years or over.
+This shocked me, let alone the children who I think could not even compute the sheer horror of this...There was another one for a Mill Worker “ must be aged 6 years or over.
 Hours of work Monday-Saturday.
 6am to 7pm.”
 Those poor children in those days...these lucky children in our days!

 Also on the ground floor is a recreation of what some streets were like where you would have public lavatories which the whole street would have to share and demonstrations of old pumps where you would get your water.